goldbergyoni/nodebestpractices/README.md

 ## ![✔] 5.4.
 Lock dependencies

-**TL;DR:** Your code must be identical across all environments, but amazingly npm lets dependencies drift across environments by default – when you install packages at various environments it tries to fetch packages’ latest patch version.
-Overcome this by using npm config files, .npmrc, that tell each environment to save the exact (not the latest) version of each package.
-Alternatively, for finer grained control use `npm shrinkwrap`. \*Update: as of NPM5, dependencies are locked by default.
-The new package manager in town, Yarn, also got us covered by default
+**TL;DR:** Your code must be identical across all environments, but without a special lockfile npm lets dependencies drift across environments.
+Ensure to commit your package-lock.json so all the environments will be identical

 **Otherwise:** QA will thoroughly test the code and approve a version that will behave differently in production.
 Even worse, different servers in the same production cluster might run different code